RayForce: Legacy

 Taito initially worked on a sequel named R-Gear, again using sprite-based graphics.
 At some point this concept was abandoned in favor of RayStorm, which instead sported polygon-based 3D graphics.

 A prequel, RayCrisis, was released in 1998.

 The X-LAY appears as a downloadable ship in Taito's Dariusburst: Chronicle Saviours for PlayStation 4, PlayStation Vita, and Microsoft Windows.

 Compilations

-This game was also released on Taito Memories in Japan, as well as Xbox and PC versions of Taito Legends 2, but these releases all run in upscanned 640x448 resolution, which results in slight flickering, no scanlines and slightly blurrier image compared to the arcade and Sega Saturn versions.
+This game was released on Taito Memories in Japan, as well as Xbox and PC versions of Taito Legends 2, but these releases all run in upscanned 640x448 resolution, which results in slight flickering, no scanlines and slightly blurrier image compared to the arcade and Sega Saturn versions.

+The game and its sequels would also get a rerelease in the Ray'z Arcade Chronology section.